myechuri/flocker-pipelinedb/README.md

 Step 1 - Provision Cluster
 --------------------------

-* Install 3 node Flocker-Swarm cluster with 1 Control Node and 2 Agent Nodes.
-(Control Node hosts Flocker Control Agent and Docker Swarm Manager, and Agent Node hosts Flocker Node Agent and Docker Swarm Agent).
+* _Install 3 node Flocker-Swarm cluster with 1 Control Node and 2 Agent Nodes.

 * Restart Docker on Agent Node 1 with a tag ``flocker-node==1``, and Agent Node 2 with tag ``flocker-node==2`` (by adding ``--label flocker-node=${node_number}`` to DOCKER_OPTS variable in ``/etc/default/docker``).
 This enables docker-compose to request Swarm scheduling preference in Step 2.